GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/2-CloudTechnologies.md

 * `gsutil`

 `gsutil` allows you to work with [Cloud Storage buckets](https://cloud.google.com/storage/docs/json_api/v1/buckets) and objects.
 Effectively, this is your program for working with files and data that you are keeping in persistent storage.

+Note that this command is being deprecated in favor of `gcloud storage`.

 * `bq`